 It is now a relatively common practice to bottle vegetables and herbs and spices in either oil, vinegar or a mixture of both.
 This is done both commercially and domestically and, if there is no further treatment, products should be refrigerated at or below 5 °C. Always choose foods that are ripe but still firm and in good condition with no evidence of mould or insect damage.

-Products which are treated in this way include:
+Products which can be treated in this way include:

 - sun-dried tomatoes

 - egg plant

 - various mixtures of these and similar materials.

 While these products are safe for a limited time if refrigerated, they represent a potential food poisoning hazard unless certain basic precautions are taken in their preservation.

 This fact was unfortunately highlighted in Canada and the United States in the 1980s when two serious outbreaks of botulism occurred in which chopped garlic in oil was clearly identified as the source of botulism toxin.
 Capsicums, pesto sauce and chillies have also caused botulism.
 Botulism is a rare disease, particularly in this country, but because of its severe, debilitating symptoms and relatively high mortality rate remains a major hazard in preserves produced by commercial businesses and in the home.